← More about keyboards

 Most layouts are designed so that it could work with two-handed typing on a standard keyboard.
 But some layouts go outside the box.
 Arguably, these differ enough from standard typing that they are not just “layouts” but distinct input systems.

 Layouts with thumb keys: Some layouts designed for split ergo keyboards use a thumb key (or sometimes multiple thumb keys) to type letters.
 The first such layout was the Maltron layout (1977), placing E on the left thumb.
-A more recent example is the RSTHD layout.
+Some more recent examples are the RSTHD layout, Nordrassil, and Hands Down Promethium.

 xsznix’s RSTHD layout.

 Many other thumb key layouts are catalogued and discussed in Precondition’s post Pressing E with the thumb.
 The advantages are gaining a free home row key and removing conflicts with bigrams involving E. A downside is that such layouts are not usable (without creativity) on conventional keyboards.
-Another potential concern is the extra load on the thumbs.
-See also PSA: Thumbs can get overuse injuries.
+Another potential concern is the extra load on the thumbs—PSA: Thumbs can get overuse injuries.

 One-handed layouts: Ardux is a one-handed keyboard system for use on 8 to 36 keys.
 All keys from a full keyboard are available through chording and layers.
 Many other one-handed typing systems have been developed.
 A well-known older one is Doug Engelbart’s five-key keyset (~1965).